History of Income Tax

 Would you prefer to have some money in your pocket instead of a history lesson?
 Just get in touch to claim your tax rebate now.

 And remember, at no point will you have to put your hand in your pocket.
-Your total involvement in the process is simply to press the ‘claim now’ link on this page and fill out your details and then press send.
+Simply press the ‘claim now’ link on this page and fill out your details and then press send.
 And that’s it.

 To get started?
 Simply click CLAIM NOW.